seanhulse/laughing-octo-broccoli/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+Our program will output a list of possible freinds.

+Recommended friends in your area:

+Name:                Bob
+Age:                 20
+Friends in common:   Charlie
+Interests in common: Frisbee

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.